 Getting the most out of your benefits

-UnitedHealthcare, Guardian and Eyemed offer on-demand tools so you can compare facilities, doctors and procedures to find the right quality and value for your health.
+UnitedHealthcare, Guardian and EyeMed also offer on-demand tools so you can compare facilities, doctors and procedures and make informed decisions about your healthcare.
 For major medical procedures, you could save hundreds of dollars.
+EyeMed additionally offers coupons and promotions on their Special Offers page.

 2. Know where to go for emergency care.